One of the best ways to get the holiday season started is with a trip to see the Lake Lanier Lights at the Lake Lanier Islands Resort!

 2. Winter Adventure Pricing.
 The pricing can get confusing because they offer so many options, but the good news is — there’s something that is sure to fit your plans!

 You can choose Snow Island Daily Admission — which includes unlimited snow tubing, amusement park rides, ice skating, and snow play.
-They sell these as single adult tickets, child tickets, family 4-packs, senior tickets, military tickets, and group tickets, and the prices vary depending on which day you want to go.
+They sell these as single adult tickets, child tickets, senior tickets, military tickets, and group tickets.

-If you just want to attend the Lakeside Lights Spectacular, they offer adult, child, family 4-pack, senior, military, and group tickets for just the lights event.
+If you just want to attend the Lakeside Lights Spectacular, they offer adult, child, senior, military, and group tickets for just the lights event.
 Children 2 and under are free.

 And if you want to do both — they offer an All-Access Day Pass that gets you into the light show, and all the fun Snow Island activities too.